bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins.md

 gem "my-plugin", :path => "../my-plugin", :group => :bridgetown_plugins
 ```

-You would do something similar in your test site's `package.json` as well:
+You would do something similar in your test site's `package.json` as well (be sure to run [yarn link](https://classic.yarnpkg.com/en/docs/cli/link) so Yarn knows not to install your local path into `node_modules`):

 ```json
 "dependencies": {